pranabdas/openmx/docs/moment-visualization.md

 [XCrySDen](http://www.xcrysden.org/).
 XCrySDen Menu: File → Open Structure →
 Open XSF.
 Then go to Display menu and select Forces.
 You may need to adjust scaling for the force vectors, go to Modify → Force Settings and set suitable Length factor.
-Here is an example output in XCrySDen:
+You can change the background color from black from the Palette Menu which is located in the left of File menu.
+Here is an example output in
+XCrySDen:

 ![magnetic-moment-visualization](/img/RuCl3.nc.png)